 Being Smart About Security Questions and Phone Calls

-Techniques in reset password processes that can significantly reduce the risk of attack include:
+Cyber security strategies and techniques in the reset password processes that can significantly reduce the risk of attack include:

 - Use better security questions: When a website asks many questions that are directly related to the actions done by the user on that site, these questions cannot be forwarded as legitimate security questions for other sites.
 For example, Google asks questions about common contacts, user-defined labels, and the use of Google services.